yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter1-debuting-with-postgres.md

 ![YugaPlus Home Screen](/images/tutorials/build-and-learn/yugaplus-schema.png)

-* `movie` - the table stores information about movies available on YugaPlus.
-The `overview_vector` column contains 1536-dimensional vectors generated using OpenAI's `text-embedding-ada-002` model, based on the movies' descriptions in the `overview` column.
+* `movie` - this table keeps track of movies on YugaPlus.
+The `overview_vector` column has 1536-dimensional vectors made using OpenAI's `text-embedding-ada-002` model from movie descriptions in the `overview` column.
-* `user_account` - the table with uses-specific details.
+* `user_account` - this table holds user-specific details.
-* `user_library` - this table records the movies that users add to their libraries.
+* `user_library` - this table lists the movies users have added to their libraries.

-Next, go ahead and ask YugaPlus to suggest a few movies for your upcoming evening watch by typing in the following prompt:
+Next, type in the following to find a movie for a space adventure:

 <ul class="nav nav-tabs-alt nav-tabs-yb custom-tabs">
   <li>